andreaoliveira9/Projeto-TAI-3/README.md

 ## Using the Web Interface

-The web interface allows you to record a music segment directly from your browser and automatically identify the most likely song.
+The web interface allows you to record a music segment directly from yout microphone and automatically identify the most likely song.

 ### How to use